Skip to main content

 Peru

-Peru is the second-largest host country for Venezuelan asylum seekers, refugees, and migrants both as a destination country and as a transit country to the south.
-As at December 2022, 1,286,000 Venezuelans were in the country, of whom around 530,000 were asylum seekers.
-The majority enter via Tumbes city, along the border with Ecuador, and head to Arequipa, Callao, Ica, La Libertad, and Lima regions.
+Peru is the second-largest host country for Venezuelan asylum seekers, refugees, and migrants, as both a destination and a transit point to the south of the continent.
+As at December 2023, 1,610,000 Venezuelans lived in the country, around a million of whom required humanitarian assistance.
+Most of them resided in the western departments of Arequipa, Callao, Ica, La Libertad, and Piura.

-Peru is vulnerable to natural disasters, including heavy rains during the rainy season (normally running from December or January to March) and earthquakes.
-Flooding and landslides regularly damage infrastructure and agricultural land, driving shelter, food, health, and WASH needs in the country.
+Peru is vulnerable to natural hazards, including heavy rains during the rainy season (December/January to March) and earthquakes.
+Flooding and landslides regularly damage infrastructure and agricultural land, driving shelter, food, health, and WASH needs.

-Peru is the second-largest host country for Venezuelan asylum seekers, refugees, and migrants both as a destination country and as a transit country to the south.
-As at December 2022, 1,286,000 Venezuelans were in the country, of whom around 530,000 were asylum seekers.
-The majority enter via Tumbes city, along the border with Ecuador, and head to Arequipa, Callao, Ica, La Libertad, and Lima regions.
+Peru is the second-largest host country for Venezuelan asylum seekers, refugees, and migrants, as both a destination and a transit point to the south of the continent.
+As at December 2023, 1,610,000 Venezuelans lived in the country, around a million of whom required humanitarian assistance.
+Most of them resided in the western departments of Arequipa, Callao, Ica, La Libertad, and Piura.

-Peru is vulnerable to natural disasters, including heavy rains during the rainy season (normally running from December or January to March) and earthquakes.
-Flooding and landslides regularly damage infrastructure and agricultural land, driving shelter, food, health, and WASH needs in the country.
+Peru is vulnerable to natural hazards, including heavy rains during the rainy season (December/January to March) and earthquakes.
+Flooding and landslides regularly damage infrastructure and agricultural land, driving shelter, food, health, and WASH needs.

 Latest updates on country situation